 - recovering memory used by objects that are no longer reachable from references in executing code.

-Objects that are referenced are said to be live.
-Objects that are no longer referenced are considered dead and are termed garbage.
+During application runtime, applications create lots of objects and each object has it’s life cycle.
+Inside memory, objects that are referenced by other objects are said to be live objects.
+Objects that are no longer referenced by any live object are considered dead objects and are termed garbage.
 The process of finding and freeing (also known as reclaiming) the space used by these objects is known as garbage collection.

 Garbage collection solves many, but not all, memory allocation problems.
-You could, for example, create objects indefinitely and continue referencing them until there is no more memory available (Out of memory error).
-Garbage collection is also a complex task taking time and resources of its own.
-Space is commonly allocated from a large pool of memory referred to as the heap.
+We could, for example, create objects indefinitely and continue referencing them until there is no more memory available (Out of memory error).
+Garbage collection is a complex task which takes time and resources of its own.
+It is run on space which is commonly allocated from a large pool of memory referred to as the heap.

 The timing of garbage collection is up to the garbage collector.
 Typically, the entire heap or a sub-part of it is collected either when it fills up or when it reaches a threshold percentage of occupancy.